Communication Disabilities from Traumatic Brain Injuries

 - Surgical intervention in particularly serious cases

-- Job and career changes if necessary
+- Job and career changes, if necessary

 - Inability to collect wages while recovering

-At Hach & Rose, LLP, we believe that you should not be forced to shoulder the financial burdens of an injury caused by someone else’s negligent or reckless conduct.
-If you have sustained a brain injury that lead to a language disability, you may be able to hold the other party financially accountable for their actions.
+At Hach & Rose, LLP, you should not be forced to shoulder the financial burdens of an injury caused by someone else’s negligent or reckless conduct.
+If you have sustained a brain injury that leads to a language disability, you may be able to hold the other party financially accountable for their actions.
 Our traumatic brain injury attorneys can help you take legal action to fight for the compensation you deserve.
 To learn more about your rights to remuneration, contact a New York personal injury lawyer at our offices today by calling (212) 779-0057.